 Figure 3.
 The whole measurement area in CEA-CESTA for the ammonia experimental test cases; sensor arcs locations (distances from the release system: 20 m, 50 m, 100 m, 200 m, 500 m, 800 m and 1700 m for corresponding referenced letters A, B, C, D, E, F, G); mean wind direction of trial 4 is indicated by the blue arrow.

 During experiments, the atmospheric conditions were analysed using a 10 m height meteorological mast equipped with 3 cup anemometers located at 1.5, 4 and 7 m above the ground, a wind vane at 7 m and an ultrasonic anemometer at 10 m.
 A weather station was also installed in the vicinity of the testing site.
 It allowed recording the ambient temperature, the relative humidity, and the solar flux 1.5 m above the ground.
-Sensors were located in 7 arc shapes centered on the release point.
+Sensors were located in 7 arc shapes centred on the release point.
 Several release test cases were achieved with a mass flow rate up to 4.2 kg/s and a two-phase release.
 For the scope of the present paper, case 4 is considered, it corresponds to a free field horizontal 10 min long release.
 The mean wind direction is indicated in Figure 3 thanks to the blue line.
 In this study, an enhanced wind flow analysis is carried out to take into account additional measurements provided by an ultrasonic anemometer (see Table 1).

 Table 1. ultrasonic anemometer (10 Hz) measurements (over first 5 mins of the release) for trial case 4.